Omori (video game): Development and release

-Later in 2020, Omori received its final release date of December 25, when it was released on macOS and Windows via Steam.
+Later in 2020, Omori received its final release date of December 25, when it was released on MacOS and Windows via Steam.
 Initially available only in English, the Japanese localization was released on December 16, 2021.
 Following this, the support for Simplified Chinese and Korean languages was added on March 18, 2022.

 The Nintendo Switch, PlayStation 4, and Xbox One versions of Omori were first announced during Playism's Tokyo Game Show 2019 presentation on September 11.
 Playism also announced it would be working on a Japanese release of the game, which was initially planned for 2020, but later delayed.
 During an Indie World presentation in December 2021, it was announced that a Nintendo Switch version would release in Q2 2022.
 The Nintendo Switch, Xbox One and Series X/S ports, as well as the new port for Windows 10, were eventually released digitally on June 17, 2022.
 After a slight delay, the PlayStation 4 port followed on June 24, 2022.
 These versions were developed by MP2 Games, and feature additional content not found in the original Steam release.
 The physical edition by Fangamer for Nintendo Switch and PlayStation 4 was initially planned to launch alongside the digital release, but did not launch until early July.

+After being removed from Xbox Game Pass at the end of June 2023, Omori was pulled from the Xbox store, stopping further copies of the game being sold.
+No official statement has been released by Omocat on the matter.